MarkJelic/TEC-1G/Documentation/jumpers+switches.md

 ## Speaker Jumper & LEDs<br>
 No need to place a shunt on the Groundwalker jumper, unless you have cut the track on the bottom of the PCB.<br>
+You CANNOT have a 10Bar LED for the Status LEDs, and have the individual Speaker and Halt LEDs installed.
+It's one or the other.
+If you want the individual LEDs, use the 8Bar provided in the kit, or use a 10Bar and cut the legs off the outside ones.<br>
 ![Speaker](images/Jumpers_SPKR.jpg)<br>

 ## Config Switch